garrandall/popular-music-data/tracks/party-like-a-rockstar-shop-boyz.md

 IIIII...
 (IIII...) - party like a rock star
-Do it wit the black, and the white, like a cop car (Yeaaaaaaah!)
+Do it wit the black, and the white, like a cop car (Yeah!)
 WHOOP, WHOOP!
 Me and my band, man
 On the yacht wit Marilyn Manson, gettin a tan maaaan!
 (Cool!)
 You know me, wit a skull belt and wallet chain Shop Boyz, rock stars, yeah we bout to change the game (Change the game?
-Uh ohhhhhhhhhhh!)
+Uh oh!)
 They know that I'm a star (I'm a star)
 I make it rain from the center of my gui-tar